keikai/doc/dev-ref/adv/Trace_Formulas.md

 # Get a Set of Precedents/Dependents
-You can also get a set of precedents/dependents of a cell to process further with:
+You can also get a set of precedents/dependents of a cell to process further or to display in your own desired format (ex. in a table or a chart):

 * [`Range.getDirectPrecedents()`](https://keikai.io/javadoc/latest/io/keikai/api/Range.html#getDirectPrecedents--)
 * [`Range.getDirectDependents()`](https://keikai.io/javadoc/latest/io/keikai/api/Range.html#getDirectDependents--)